 Evidence for Equity aims to develop a searchable online database of user-friendly summaries of systematic reviews, with assessment of whether the results can be applied/extrapolated to disadvantaged populations.
 Would you like to contribute to writing summaries?
 Or work on a systematic review to identify the best way to present evidence in summarized formats?

 Do Psychometrics, Clinimetrics and Econometrics really differ in how one should evaluate 'what works' in reducing inequities in health, education, social policy and practice?

 We are looking for students with an interest in development economics at any level who might be interested in helping with and coauthoring on a paper on the similarities and differences of methods used by development economists compared with clinical epidemiology.

 We are working with some development economists in the context of systematic reviews of development within the Campbell Collaboration http://www.campbellcollaboration.org/.

 Knowledge Translation methods

-In the XXI century it is even more important to adapt to the new range of technologies available to explore the new possibilities and evaluate its implementation.
+In the XXI century it is even more important to adapt to the new range of technologies available to explore new possibilities and evaluate implementation.
 Could we action the best information available to make a difference for patients with musculoskeletal conditions?

 Testing methods of updating and priority setting